pipelinelabo/datalaiq-wiki/ingesters/preprocessors/preprocessors.md

 ### Example: Stacking Duplicate Forwarders

-For this example we are going to specify a complete Federator configuration and multiple Gravwell preprocessors so that we can duplicate our single stream of entries to multiple Gravwell clusters.
+For this example we are going to specify a complete Federator configuration and multiple DatalaiQ preprocessors so that we can duplicate our single stream of entries to multiple DatalaiQ clusters.

 NOTE: The preprocessor control logic does NOT check that you are not forwarding to the same cluster multiple times.